Paul Budde

 Baldwin II (865 – 918)

-After his death in 879, his son became Baldwin II, in order to defend his land against the Vikings he erected wooden citadels at St Omer, Bruges, Ghent and Kortrijk (Courtrai).
+After his death in 879, his son became Baldwin II.
+Central power had further weakened and in order to defend his land against the Vikings he erected wooden citadels at St Omer, Bruges, Ghent and Kortrijk (Courtrai).
+Arnold II reinforced it with stone from Roman ruins at Oudenburg.
 He also utilised the opportunity to seize the royal and ecclesiastic estates which were abandoned by their owners during the Viking raids.
-It has been argued that the success of Flanders in following centuries was at least partially based on the strong leadership and its military success to fight the Vikings.
+It has been argued that the success of Flanders in following centuries was at least partially based on the strong leadership and its military success to fight the Vikings, in 892 he successfully defended the area from his fortification in Bruges.
 Neighbouring France at the same time had to secede what became known as Normandy to these Vikings.

 The count also successfully extended his territory to the south, adding the wealthy abbey of St Vaast in Arras.
 He had to overcome various Carolingian contenders who held properties in these lands, including Herbert I count of Vermandois, who traced his link back to Louis the Pious.